MackerelGray/chirp-bark-hey/writings/gavin/being-human.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Being Human: A Species Identity Compare and Contrast
+## Being Human: A Species Identity Compare and Contrast

 *Written by Gavin Reed-Machina on June 27, 2024.*